mcampb62/AI-Around-the-World/README.md

-## AI-Around-the-World
+# AI-Around-the-World
 ### Authors: Brandon Vermeer, Elena Sarandria, Matt Campbell
+<div></div>
-R Shiny app used to visualize the growing prevalence of artificial intelligence.
+This app was created to visualize the rising prevalence of artificial intelligence within the past two decades.